RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 Meeting cancelled due to Design Review with Surya and Professor Schuh.

+# Design Review: February 28, 2024

+Objective: Present our design plans, circuit diagrams, and website sketches to Professor Schuh and Surya

+- We presented everything from the Design Document.
+We individually spoke on the parts of the document that we wrote.
+- Professor Schuh had a few questions regarding how we are going to take wall power, how we are going to account for certain electrial problems, and a question regarding the step down unit.
+He also had a question about how the data is transferred from the ESP32 to the website and how the data is formatted/represented.
+- Overall, we presented well and we answered the questions well.

 # TA Meeting: March 6, 2024

 Objective of session: Go over our progress and ask Surya any questions.
 Overall, it was a short meeting since there wasn't much to discuss